 The Petrie Institute offers annual scholarly symposia that relate directly to either the department’s exhibitions or other major topics in western American art.

-The 12th Annual Petrie Institute of Western American Art Symposium Beyond America’s Heartland: Regionalism and the Art of the American West will be held on Thursday, January 4, 2018.Learn More & Register
+The 12th Annual Petrie Institute of Western American Art Symposium Beyond America’s Heartland: Regionalism and the Art of the American West was held Thursday, January 4, 2018.Learn More & Register

 Biannual Symposium on American Indian Art